FacebookPixelID

 I believe that for us to work together effectively, we need to build trust.

 I’ve come to see that much of our suffering is self-created.
-This became clear while working with a male coach who, to my surprise, didn’t notice the imperfections that I thought were so obvious.
+This became clear while working with a male coach who, to my surprise, didn’t notice the imperfections I thought were so obvious.
 I realized that the only thing standing between me and ‘success’ was the version of myself I kept clinging to—fueled by self-imposed fears and distractions.
 I no longer reach for ‘success’.
 I reach for God and have his will work through me for the sake of others.

 I’ll start by showing my vulnerability.